 People thought that naturalist John Muir was crazy when he first proposed that much of Yosemite Valley was scoured out by glacial activity.
 But over time most have come to agree with that theory accounting for the distinctive widening out of the valley floor that river action alone could not explain.

-Over millions of years as seas retreated and Teutonic movements deep within the earth caused the uplifting of what would become the Sierra Nevada range, what would eventually become this beauteous valley had its start.
+- Starting out below ground the granite features comprising much of Yosemite had crystallized from a hot molten state.
+Over millions of years as seas retreated and Teutonic movements deep within the earth caused the uplifting of what would become the Sierra Nevada range what would eventually become this beauteous valley had its start.

-Carving into the tilting-walled canyon a gorge over three thousand feet deep and carrying away debris as every river eventually does on its march eventually back to the oceans, the Merced River was doing its part to create this landscape.
+- The Merced River played an important part in this evolving story.
+Carving into the tilting walled canyon a gorge over three thousand feet deep and carrying away debris as every river eventually does on its march eventually back to the oceans, the Merced River was doing its part to create this landscape.

+- Normally this type of action forms a V-shaped canyon.
+So how did the U-shaped canyon come into being?
 Ancient glaciers that had formed and slowly moved down through parts of what would eventually be called Yosemite scoured the V-shaped canyon widening it as the ice transported both small and large boulders in its path.

+- Not much of what is in the way of a slow moving glacier can stand up to the terrific force of its creeping passage.
+Think of glacial action moving through rocks as compared to a bulldozer moving through banks of earth.
 Where the bulldozer has gone areas are flattened and the earth is transported elsewhere.
 Chunks of earth from the banks that are not well cemented into place might fall into this cleared path after the bulldozer has passed.

+- This is much like what the glaciers would have done when moving through Yosemite.
+They took areas of rock leaving behind sheer cliffs and what would become hanging valleys where waterfalls now tumble into rivers that were once on or near the same level.
 Boulders and rocks are strewn in places falling off from the higher mounts above them just as those clumps of earth would have fallen off from after that bulldozer had ploughed through their midst.

-What is now the Yosemite Valley floor was once covered by a lake which eventually disappeared leaving the flat base which now supports meadows, trees and other foliage.
+- What is now the Yosemite Valley floor was once covered by a lake which eventually disappeared leaving the flat base which now supports meadows, trees and other foliage.

-The rivers and waterfalls as well as climactic changes and movements deep within the earth will continue to shape and modify Yosemite National Park long into the future.
+Yosemite is one of the most strikingly beautiful places on earth due to its past geologic history.
+Of course nature is never static but ever changing.
+The rivers, waterfalls, climactic changes and movements deep within the earth will continue to shape and modify Yosemite National Park long into the future.

+There are four hundred species of animals that could potentially be sighted and found within the bounds of Yosemite.
 Part of this is due to the topographic variety seen within the park that can support a number of birds and animals.

 We spotted the mule deer as one can readily see from this picture that I took of them.
 They are the only type of deer found in Yosemite.